Going to a hearing against a creditor

 If the creditor wins, the court will award them a “judgment.”
 A judgment gives the creditor the right to collect what you owe.

-There are three ways they can collect.
-They can take your wages, they can try to take money from your bank account, or they can place a lien on your property.
+There are several ways they can collect.
+They can take your wages, they can try to take money from your bank account or they can place a lien on your property.